Tade Ojora

 Omotade Ojora (born 14 October 1999) is an athlete who represents Great Britain and Northern Ireland at hurdling.
 He has won the 110 metres hurdles events at the 2021, 2022, 2023 and 2025 UK Athletics Championships and the 60 metre hurdles at the 2024 British Indoor Athletics Championships.
 He has competed in US college athletics for USC Trojans, achieving National Collegiate Athletic Association All-American honours three times.
 He competed at the 2024 Summer Olympics.

 Early life

 Ojora was born in London, England, on 14 October 1999.
 His ancestry is in the Ojora Family of Lagos.
-Ojora grew up in Nigeria and from the age of 8 went to school in the England attending Summer Fields School and Eton College.
+Ojora grew up in Nigeria and from the age of 8 went to school in England attending Summer Fields School and Eton College.
 In 2015, he came third in the 100 metres hurdles event at the English Schools' Athletic Association's National Championships.
 In 2018, he came second in the 110 metres hurdles event at the same championships.
 At Eton, he also played association football and rugby union.
 His sister Temi is a triple jumper.
 From 2019, Ojora attended the University of Southern California.